NomicFoundation/hardhat/docs/guides/truffle-testing.md

 Hardhat allows you to use Truffle to test your smart contracts.
 This mainly means compatibility with the [`@truffle/contract`](https://www.npmjs.com/package/@truffle/contract) package to interact with your smart contracts.

 Truffle 4 and Truffle 5 are supported using the `@nomiclabs/hardhat-truffle4` and `@nomiclabs/hardhat-truffle5` plugins respectively.
-Both work with either Solidity 4+.

 Let's see how to do this creating a new Hardhat project.